cyrkowcy/backend/API-DRAFT.md

 }
 ```

-User can only get their own ticket
+User can only get their own ticket.
+Tickets sorted by created date.

-`POST /ticket/{ticket-id}` - add ticket comment
+`POST /ticket/{ticket-id}/comment` - add ticket comment

 Role: any (extra conditions apply)